Complete Guide: Installing Manjaro with Secure Boot Enabled

 pacman -S manjaro-architect

-The base install needed to implement secure boot
+The base install needed to implement a secure boot

 • efi system (0xEF00)